Max Hinne

 There are few objects more interesting than the brain.
 It has just the right structure and dynamics that results in large-scale information processing, from which our complex cognition emerges and using which it ultimately studies itself.

-In my research, I use Bayesian modelling & statistics to learn latent (network) structures in the human brain, via neuroimaging modalities such as fMRI and dwMRI, and to use these as predictive models.
+In my research, I use Bayesian modelling & statistics to study latent (network) structures in the human brain, via neuroimaging modalities such as fMRI and dwMRI, and to use these as predictive models.
 I am particularly interested in Bayesian nonparametric models (such as Gaussian processes), in which the complexity of the model is learned from data instead of provided a priori.
 Other, related, interests incude (quasi-)causal inference, predictive processing, and dynamical systems.

 My contact information is listed below.